 - a.
 A denied or withdrawn application. - b.
 The period before the effective date of the authorization. - c.
 Postage not paid by advance deposit account for which the required records were kept. - d.
-Postage at any price affixed to copies of the publication. - e.
-Postage paid at Priority Mail Express or First-Class Mail prices.
-Exception: When postage is deposited at single-piece First-Class Mail prices because a mailing presorted and prepared as Periodicals mail is less than 200 pieces or 50 pounds, a refund may be authorized.
+Postage at any price affixed to copies of the publication.

-f.
+- e.
+Postage paid at Priority Mail Express, Priority Mail, First-Class Mail, USPS Ground Advantage - Retail, or USPS Ground Advantage - Commercial prices.
+Exception: For a mailing presorted and prepared as Periodicals mail that is less than 200 pieces or 50 pounds, a refund may be authorized when postage is paid at single-piece Priority Mail, First-Class Mail, or USPS Ground Advantage - Retail prices as provided on the applicable postage statement. - f.
 Postage on mailings not meeting the applicable preparation or other eligibility standards for Periodicals.